Countly/countly-sdk-cordova/README.md

 options.picturePath = "";
 options.gender = "Male";
 options.byear = 1989;
-CountlyCordova.setUserData(options);
+Countly.setUserData(options);

-// example for setLoggingEnabled CountlyCordova.setLoggingEnabled();
+// example for setLoggingEnabled Countly.setLoggingEnabled();

-//example to start and stop countly CountlyCordova.start();
+//example to start and stop countly
-CountlyCordova.stop();
+Countly.start();
+Countly.stop();
 ```

-If you are facing any dificulty in implementing the above procedure there is also a sample code in the example folder
+If you are facing any dificulty in implementing the above procedure.
+Please report an issue for the same, or email us at:

 ### Acknowledgements